EV Company News For The Month Of March 2020

 Geely Automobile Holdings Ltd (OTCPK:GELYY, HK:0175) (includes Polestar), Volvo Group (OTCPK:VOLVY), Kandi Technologies Group (NASDAQ:KNDI), Proton, Lotus

-Volvo is currently ranked number 7 in the global electric car manufacturer's sales ranking with 4% global market share.
+Volvo is currently ranked number 7 in the global electric car manufacturer's sales ranking with a 4% global market share.

 On March 6, Motor1 reported: "Volvo reportedly planning C40 all-electric coupe crossover."